 This is the age of industrial denaturation of foodstuffs.

-We wanted to eat clean.
-We moved to rural highlands.
+We wanted to eat clean and healthy.
+So we moved to rural highlands.
+To Farm Fort Sudkův Důl near Tábor, Czech Republic.
 To grow, raise, forage, ferment.
 To build our pocket of the contemporary pre-industrial.
-With plenty of unfuckedwith, pure, nourishing foods and beverages for our family and friends on their frequent visits.
+With plenty of healthy, clean, unfuckedwith foods and beverages for our family and friends on their frequent visits.

 Years will pass before the first real harvest.
-Selected rootstock slowly raises large, vigorous trees - in 50 years to be as magnificent as the old orchards that we are so lucky to harvest now.
-Endlessly grateful to all, who planted those heritage apples 60, 70, 80 years ago.
+Selected rootstock slowly raises large, vigorous trees, a healty cider apple orchard - in 50 years to be hopefully as magnificent as the old orchards that we are so lucky to harvest now.
+Endlessly grateful to all, who planted them heritage apples 60, 70, 80 years ago.

 We make cider.
 The cider makes itself, in fact.
 Utopia is born in natural succession of countless indigenous wild yeasts and bacteria.
 It is them, who, behind cask staves, slowly turn the (apple) juice into (hard) cider.
 They, who do the magic of creating layers of aromas and tastes.
 They are the masters of their art.